Skip to Content

 • Larvae

 If you house one in your aquarium, these eels prefer live food like blood worms, earthworms, cyclops, brine shrimp, and mosquito larvae.
-Feeding them frozen food isn’t really advisable as many Peacock Eels prefer their meal writhing and live!
+Feeding them frozen food isn’t advisable as many Peacock Eels prefer their meal writhing and live!

 Caring for a Peacock Eel in an Aquarium